tommck/alexa-picobrew/README.md

     Alexa: "Your machine is currently Cleaning.
 The current step is 'Heat Water'"
     Alexa: "Your machine is idle"

+## Time Left
+        "...how much time is left"
+        "...when this brew will end"
+        "...when it will be finished"

+    Alexa: "You are not currently brewing"
+    Alexa: "You have been brewing for about 2 hours and 10 minutes.
+You have approximately 1 hour and 47 minutes left"

+*NOTE: This is a rough estimate and doesn't take into account pauses, etc.*

 ## Last Brew

     "...when my last brew was"